erinn/comodo_proxy/README.md

 To build the image run the following for CentOS:

-    s2i build https://github.com/erinn/comodo_proxy docker.io/centos/python-36-centos7 comodo_proxy
+    s2i build https://github.com/erinn/comodo_proxy docker.io/centos/python-36-centos7 comodo_proxy:latest

 Or if you have paid for a RHEL system:

-    s2i build https://github.com/erinn/comodo_proxy registry.access.redhat.com/rhscl/python-36-rhel7 comodo_proxy
+    s2i build https://github.com/erinn/comodo_proxy registry.access.redhat.com/rhscl/python-36-rhel7 comodo_proxy:latest

 This will provide you with a docker container tagged 'comodo_proxy' which you will then need to start with the appropriate mount points, see below.

 ## Mounts:
-The container requires the following mounts in order to work (all files on the host must, obviously, be readable by the container):
+The container requires the following mounts in order to work (all files on the host must, obviously, be readable by the container, the container runs as user 1001:0 set permissions accordingly):
 - /etc/comodo_proxy/comodo_proxy.ini:/etc/comodo_proxy/comodo_proxy.ini:ro
 The main configuration file whose options are detailed below.
 - /etc/krb5.keytab:/etc/krb5.keytab:ro
 The keytab to be used, another source location can be used if needed( for instance /etc/keytabs/krb5-HTTP.keytab) but /etc/krb5.keytab should be where it is mapped to in the container for ease.
+The keytab should not be world readable so chgrp it to 0 mode 640.
 - /etc/krb5.conf:/etc/krb5.conf:ro
 The krb5.conf file to let kerberos kno how to operate
 - /etc/pki/tls/certs/comodo_client.crt:/etc/pki/tls/certs/comodo_client.crt:ro
 If two factor authentication is being used against Comodo's API, the location of the public client certificate.
 - /etc/pki/tls/private/comodo_client.key:/etc/pki/tls/private/comodo_client.key:ro
 If two factor authentication is being used against Comodo's API, the location of the private client key.
+Again a file that should only be readable by the container user, chgrp to 0 and mode 640.
 - /etc/comodo_proxy/acl:/etc/comodo_proxy/acl:ro
 The ACL file, simply one principle per line, documented below.